 If you use the Apple Maps app to get a handle on your directions for hiking or biking, try enabling Compass mode.
 In Compass mode, the map will rotate based on your direction.
 To activate Compass mode, tap on the Location icon at the top of the screen.
-Once you pinpoint your location, tap on it again to activate compass mode.
+Once you pinpoint your location, tap on it again to activate Compass mode.

-Maps can let you know when there’s traffic, so you can see whether there’s an accident or a slowdown that is preventing you from getting where you want to go.
+Maps can let you know where there’s traffic, so you can see whether an accident or a slowdown is preventing you from getting where you want to go.
 To see real-time traffic information, tap i, and then make sure the Traffic toggle is on.
 If there’s traffic nearby, you’ll see orange and red lines.
 Orange lines show slow traffic, while red lines show stop-and-go traffic.
 If there’s traffic, Maps will provide alternative routes to help save you time.

 - The best Samsung Galaxy S23 Ultra cases: top 8 you can buy right now